 Level : Medium

-- Paths are well marked, however previous hiking experience recommended as terrain is rocky and uneven.
+- Paths are well marked, but previous hiking experience recommended as terrain is rocky and uneven.
 Those without experience may be more comfortable in a guided hike.

 - Mental strength is rated at low because of the high level of comfort involved in this itinerary.

-- The hiking is challenging, however only treks into Valle del Francee, the towers and Fitz Roy have much elevation change.
+- The hiking is challenging, however only treks into Valle del Frances, the towers and Fitz Roy have much elevation change.
 Still, only those in good physical health should book this trip.